Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 The ITL will be updated on every release and should not be edited by the user.

+There are still generic templates available for your convenience which may or may not be re-used in your configuration.
+For instance, `generic-service` includes all required attributes except `check_command` for an inline service.

 > **Note**
 >
 > Sample configuration files are located in the `conf.d/` directory which is